-The original model for colorectal carcinogenesis and progression, the “Vogelgram”, was laid down rather elaborately by Fearon and Vogelstein[1] that provided a schematic in which loss of the adenomatous polyposis coli (APC) tumor suppressor gene would result in an adenoma and subsequently mutations in KRAS, TP53, phosphoinositide 3-kinase (PI3K), and other genes, would cause the development of a metastatic disease.
-A principal feature of CRC identified through this model was the monoclonal origin of the disease, i.e., CRC originates from the clonal expansion of one hyperproliferating cell.
-Importantly the involvement of the crypt and the corresponding ISCs residing within them as CRC initiators were debated upon, since the analysis of several spontaneous adenomas found dysplastic cells with mutations in APC only on the luminal surface of the colon, while the underneath crypt and the ISCs were normal[27].
-This finding caused the development of the ‘top-down’ model of tumor initiation that begins at the top of the crypt, in the intra-cryptal zones between crypt orifices, and then spreads laterally and downward displacing the normal epithelium of crypts[27].
+The original model for colorectal carcinogenesis and progression, the “Vogelgram”, was laid down rather elaborately by Fearon and Vogelstein[1].
+It provided a schematic in which loss of the adenomatous polyposis coli (APC) tumor suppressor gene would result in an adenoma and subsequently mutations in KRAS, TP53, phosphoinositide 3-kinase (PI3K), and other genes would cause the development of a metastatic disease.
+A principal feature of CRC identified through this model was the monoclonal origin of the disease (i.e. CRC originates from the clonal expansion of one hyperproliferating cell).
+Importantly, the involvement of the crypt and the corresponding ISCs residing within them as CRC initiators were debated upon, since the analysis of several spontaneous adenomas found dysplastic cells with mutations in APC only on the luminal surface of the colon, while the underneath crypt and the ISCs were normal[27].
+This finding caused the development of the ‘top-down’ model of tumor initiation that begins at the top of the crypt, in the intra-cryptal zones between crypt orifices, and then spreads laterally and downward, displacing the normal epithelium of crypts[27].
 Though this was true for patients with familial adenomatous polyposis (FAP), immunohistochemical studies of early sporadic colorectal adenomas have shown proliferative adenomatous epithelium with nuclear beta-catenin within the entire crypt; pointing at the role of crypt based stem cells as progenitors of CRC[28].
 In parallel, the Wright lab also examined the mucosa from FAP patients post-surgery and found that both sporadic and FAP adenomas originate as a uni-cryptal adenoma, with dysplastic lesions in a single but entire crypt, and grows ‘bottom-up’ by a division of the crypt at the base, termed as crypt fission.
 Although the lateral and downward spreading model was not completely excluded, several studies pointed out that crypt fission is the primary mode of adenoma progression in FAP[29,30] as well as sporadic adenomas[31].
-Indeed, an alternative explanation for the top-down model was suggested by Shih et al[27] wherein the stem cells at the base of a single crypt develop the neoplasm which subsequently transforms and migrates up the crypt and become a part of the superficial mucosae, which then spreads laterally and downward into adjacent crypts.
+Indeed, an alternative explanation for the top-down model was suggested by Shih et al[27] wherein the stem cells at the base of a single crypt develop the neoplasm, which subsequently transforms and migrates up the crypt and become a part of the superficial mucosae, which then spreads laterally and downward into adjacent crypts.